-• Identify hazards

-Identify potential slip, trip and fall hazards in your workplace: review incident records, inspect locations, consider impact of changing environmental conditions.

-• Evaluate risk

-Evaluate the potential risk of each hazard: number of employees who could be affected, potential frequency of risk, potential impact of the surrounding area or equipment.

-• Determine controls

-Determine controls that can be instituted to reduce each hazard: relocating or removing dangerous environmental factors, limiting accessibility to higher-risk areas, providing appropriate footwear or personal protective equipment.

-• Review the environment

-Regularly review the work environment: maintain regular housekeeping, ensure good lighting, keep equipment in proper working condition.

-• Engage employees

-Engage employees to build their knowledge and improve compliance: hold regularly scheduled safety meetings or "tailgate" talks, ask for and act upon employee input regarding safety issues, recognize employees with excellent safety records or ideas.

-• Record, review, improve

-Maintain records of all incidents and continually review and improve the work environment and safety initiatives: make employees feel "safe" to report slip, trip and fall or other safety concerns, keep safety as a live and ongoing topic with employees and management, make changes when necessary.
+- Identify potential slip, trip and fall hazards in your workplace: review incident records, inspect locations, consider impact of changing environmental conditions. - Evaluate the potential risk of each hazard: number of employees who could be affected, potential frequency of risk, potential impact of the surrounding area or equipment. - Determine controls that can be instituted to reduce each hazard: relocating or removing dangerous environmental factors, limiting accessibility to higher-risk areas, providing appropriate footwear or personal protective equipment. - Regularly review the work environment: maintain regular housekeeping, ensure good lighting, keep equipment in proper working condition. - Maintain records of all incidents and continually review and improve the work environment and safety initiatives: make employees feel "safe" to report safety concerns and make changes when necessary.